• Skip to primary navigation

 Pumpkin: All you need is a single pumpkin that we can then use to get the seeds out and roast them to perfection!
 For different flavoring ideas, I have a whole section towards the end of this post that will help you customize the flavor according to your personal preferences.

-How to Make Pumpkin Seeds Step by Step
+How to Make Pumpkin Seeds

-Roasted Pumpkin Seeds recipe is super easy to make.
+The roasted Pumpkin Seeds recipe is super easy to make.
 Here's what you need to do step by step:

 How to Remove Seeds from Pumpkin